Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 That's exactly right.

-Some state official in Ohio went digging deep to find out what they they put out the information.
+Some state official in Ohio went digging deep to find out what they put out the information.

-You remember when filmmaker James O.K., he's the guy who dressed up like a pimp and and got uh acorn busted, when he went into Mary Landrew's office, they said he was a temp uh allegedly tampering with her phone.
+You remember when filmmaker James O'Keefe, he's the guy who dressed up like a pimp and got acorn busted.

 The first thing they did when they arrested him was demand to see his papers.

-So I think that the Libs just Love asking people for their papers.
+So I think that the libs just love asking people for their papers.

-We think of you that way, too.
+We treat you that way, too.

 You're right.

-Only Nazis asked, show me your papers.
+Only Nazis ask, show me your papers.

 In fact, ironically, remember when the White House gate crashers got into the White House without showing their papers, Obama fired the woman who let them in.